 Boston Attorney for Construction Fall Injuries + Deaths

 Were you or a loved one injured after falling at a construction site job?
-Contact our Boston lawyer for construction fall injures and deaths John J. Sheehan for a free case review at (617) 925-6407.
+Contact our Boston workers’ compensation attorney John J. Sheehan for a free case review at 617-925-6407.

 Common Reasons Construction Workers Fall on the Job in Boston

-With so many falls happening and resulting in serious injury or death both construction worker unions and the National Institute of Occupational Safety decided to launch a campaign in April 2012 that would look at common causes of construction falls, and work to provide the proper education and equipment in order to prevent those falls from happening.
-The campaign message focuses primarily on seeing that contractors provide the proper equipment for the job that needs to be done, and that the contractors and workers have the right training and understanding of how to use that equipment in a way that will keep workers safe.
+With so many falls happening and resulting in serious injury or death both construction worker unions and the National Institute of Occupational Safety decided to launch the National Campaign To Prevent Falls In Construction in April 2012 that would look at common causes of construction falls, and work to provide the proper education and equipment in order to prevent those falls from happening.
+The campaign launched a variety of educational materials such as infographics and videos to help educate construction contractors and workers about the danger of fatal falls in the construction industry.
+According to the campaign, roofers die in construction accidents ten times more than all other construction trades.
+In fact, falls from roofs is the number one cause of death for construction workers under the age of 44.
+Falls from ladders is the number one cause of death for construction workers over the age of 55.
+Older workers over the age of 65 and immigrant workers have the highest risk of fatal falls due to a construction accident.
+The campaign message focuses primarily on seeing that contractors and construction workers do better safety planning on every project, provide the proper equipment for the job that needs to be done, and that the contractors and workers have the right training and understanding of how to use that equipment in a way that will keep workers safe.

 OSHA and Construction Site Falls in Boston